Creating a Gardening Journal - What You'll Need to Start

 Adding photos to your journal is not just a great way of tracking your garden's progress; they also help trigger your memory months and years after your journal was started.

 As your garden starts to grow, snap and print shots of great combinations and favorite scenes.
 You can shoot the same area at different times, to see the progression.
 Take shots of containers you'd like to duplicate.
 Try the old black and white photo trick, to see how things look without the distraction of color.

 Photos are a nice place to jot notes about plants that need dividing or moving and colors that clash or just aren't right.
 Be sure to photograph pests and diseases, to keep track of problems.
 And don't forget to take shots of problem areas, to study and correct during the offseason.
 No one has to see them but you.

 Making the Most of Your Garden Journal

-I'm sure you'll come up with many more uses for your garden journal.
-I find mine invaluable when it comes time to order more seeds or plants.
-And if I should ever decide to move, I'll have a convenient way to pull together a plant list for the new owner of my garden.
+Surely you'll come up with many more uses for your garden journal.
+It will be invaluable when it comes time to order more seeds or plants for the following season.
+And if you should ever decide to move, you'll have a convenient way to pull together a plant list for the new owner of your garden.